FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Wafer Scale Architecture

-To motivate FRED, we leverage the fact that the combination of a constrained power budget and high-end NPUs results in utilizing $26640\:mm^2$ out of $70000\:mm^2$ area overhead, \textbf{making room to utilize otherwise unclaimed area for more efficient interconnects like FRED}.
-However, FRED or any other proposal must have low power consumption since most power budget is allocated to the NPUs.
-Here, \textbf{we demonstrate that FRED meets these properties.}
+To motivate \ours, we leverage the fact that the combination of a constrained power budget and high-end NPUs results in utilizing $26640\:mm^2$ out of $70000\:mm^2$ area, \textbf{making room to utilize otherwise unclaimed area for flexible fabrics like \ours}.
+However, any fabric proposal must have low power consumption since most of the power budget is allocated to the NPUs. \textbf{We demonstrate that \ours\ meets these properties.}

-Our target FRED topology is similar to \autoref{fig:FredLayoutPhysicalLogical}(a), where $20$ NPUs and I/O controllers are connected through a 2-level (almost) fat-tree topology.
+Our target \ours\ topology is similar to~\autoref{fig:FredLayoutPhysicalLogical}(a), where $20$ NPUs and I/O controllers are connected through a 2-level (almost) fat-tree topology.
 Similar to the baseline, the BW/NPU is still $3$ TBps, but the bisection BW is increased to $30$ TBps.
 It is almost fat-tree since the L1-to-L2 BW is the summation of attached NPU BW only (and not NPU $+$ I/O Controller).
 The reason is that if one participant of any \emph{flow} (e.g., \emph{Reduce}) is an I/O controller, then the entire \emph{flow's} BW requirement is determined by the I/O controller's BW (e.g., 128 GBps), which is significantly less than NPU-to-NPU BW.
 Hence, an almost fat-tree gives the same performance as the full fat-tree.